Bricktech2000/Notes/notes/markup-language-idea.md

 > - list item 2

 - first, a quote:
-  > quote in ordered list
+  > quote in a list
 - then, some code:
   ```rust
   if true {